 On a sunny August morning in 1945, Keijiro Matsushima sat in his math class in Hiroshima.
-He looked out the window, saw two American bombers in the clear blue sky, and suddenly his world was torn apart.
+He looked out the window, saw two American bombers in the clear blue sky and suddenly his world was torn apart.
 Now a retired English teacher, he fears young people today are no longer interested in his story.
 On a sunny June morning in 2005, Amsterdam English teacher Kevin Hogan’s 11th graders are reading a novel about Hiroshima.
-They are the same age Mr. Matsushima was sixty years ago.
+They are the same age Mr. Matsushima was 60 years ago.
 How will they react when they hear his story?

 Broadcast: August 1, 2005